 Cut the butter into half-inch cubes and freeze for 10 minutes (which is usually how long an oven takes to preheat, conveniently)

 Combine dry ingredients (flour, baking powder, sugar, salt) in your biggest bowl.
 Add the frozen butter to the dry mix and toss it around to coat the flour.
 Use your hands or a pastry cutter (I use a pastry cutter) to work the butter into the flour.
 Work quickly, until the mix looks like a coarse meal.
-I like to leave some of the flour in relatively large chunks because different sizes of butter-chunks will melt at different times in the oven and the steam will work differently and you get different layers and just do what I say.
+I like to leave some of the butter in relatively large chunks because different sizes of butter-chunks will melt at different times in the oven and the steam will work differently and you get different layers and just do what I say.

 Whisk the honey into 1 and 3/4 cup of the buttermilk.
 Stir that wet mix into the dry mix with a fork or wooden spoon.
 You want to get all the flour clumps at the bottom of the bowl into the mix.
 If your flour was particularly dry that day you may need the rest of the buttermilk.
 If the mixture looks dry, add more buttermilk a tablespoon at a time.
 I pretty much always add it because more buttermilk means moister biscuits, but you don’t want biscuit soup.